 The American consumer values choices.
 Kmart, in the recent past, chose to take on Wal-Mart head-to-head and was unsuccessful.
 To the extent that Kmart can differentiate—provide different merchandise, better service—it has a chance to compete.

-You say Kmart wasn’t
+You say Kmart wasn’t a real-estate play.

 What I focused on when I invested in Kmart was the potential for a revitalized retail operation.
 We didn’t even do a separate valuation of the real estate.